yuvalgeva77/AppiumGridProj/README.md

 numOfDevices:4,
 serialNumber:"",
 testToRun:"all",
-repeat:15
+repeat:15,
+NG_profile:"all"
 }

-Login data file: used in login tests.
-Location : src/test/Login data.csv Result File: Will be created automatically after run.
+*Login data file: used in login tests.
+Location : src/test/Login data.csv *Result File: Will be created automatically after run.
 Directory path from repository root: Result Files.
-Inside it will be created the RUN directories with the device.txt and summery.txt and support data.zip reports:
+Inside it will be created the RUN directories with the device test result data, support data.zip reports, NV Profile Summery Log.txt and summery log.txt and: in path: Result Files/Run_ID/ NV Profile Name/ Devices folders/ Reports for this device and support data For example:
-For example: Result Files/RUN_1610541501087/samsung SM-N7505.txt
-With each failes test the report data is taken and written in the device directory:
-For example: Result Files/RUN_1611155769950/ B0147/App Store ios1 supportData.zip

-Classes:
+Result Files/RUN_1611666833764/Original/Google Pixel 4/Google Pixel 4.txt -for device report
+Result Files/RUN_1611666833764/NV Profile Summery Log.txt for -total summery

+*Classes:
 - TestThreadPool: gets list of relevant devices-> for each device creates and runs a TestRunner with the relevant tests.
 - TestRunner: extends Thread.
 Gets a device and list of test names and runs them on the device. according to device type- runs ios or android test/suite.
 - DriverFactory: creted drivers.
-- TestLogger: saves data after each test about the test result, and creates summery file at the end of all the TestRunner execution.
+- TestLogger: saves data after each test about the test result, iterations and total nv profiles test runtime.
+Creates summery files at the end of all the TestRunner execution.
 - Configuration: singleton. create Configuration object from Configuration File through json
 - Device - create device from GET /api/v1/devices request through json
 - MobileTest- basic class which all test extend.
 Contain test reset information and shared data like time stamp.
 Each test has a failure mechanism and 10 mins timeout(including up to 5 mins of rebooting device if needed).
 -Ios Test classes: AppStoreTest_ios, EriBankTest_ios, EspnTest_ios.
 -Android Test classes: TapTheDotTest, AppStoreTest_Android, EriBankTest_Android, EspnTest_Android.
 creates a driver-> runs the specific test-> print the result to the device.txt and to the TestLogger-> releases driver.

-Failure mechanism:
+*Failure mechanism:
 3 tries to each test
 1. Test->
 	if succeeds- stop.